-At Matzus Law LLC, our experienced Pittsburgh surgical malpractice lawyers know that it is never possible to make you fully whole again after you have suffered harm because a surgeon has performed the wrong surgical procedure.
-Despite this, when you have suffered such an egregious harm at the hands of a trusted medical professional, you deserve a financial compensation package that fully accounts for all of your medical expenses, lost wages, pain and suffering and more.
+At Matzus Law, LLC, our experienced Pittsburgh surgical malpractice lawyer knows that it is never possible to make you fully whole again after you have suffered harm because a surgeon has performed the wrong surgical procedure.
+Despite this, when you have suffered such egregious harm at the hands of a trusted medical professional, you deserve a financial compensation package that fully accounts for all of your medical expenses, lost wages, pain and suffering, and more.
 If you or a loved one have been harmed because a surgeon performed the wrong surgical procedure on the wrong patient, call us today for a free initial consultation to discuss recovering fair compensation for that harm.

 Almost every case where the wrong surgical procedure is performed, or a surgery is performed on the wrong patient, arises because of negligent on the part of the hospital, surgeon or medical staff members.
 Generally, wrong procedure or wrong patient surgeries are caused by the medical team’s failure to take the time to properly communicate prior to the surgery.
 While these mistakes are never the patient’s fault, there are some action steps that a patient can take to avoid suffering harm because the surgeon has performed the wrong surgical procedure or the correct procedure on the wrong patient, as follows:

 - Make sure to read all paperwork and double-check for accuracy